 The above passages, according to post-tribulationists, are describing the Second Coming of Jesus and simultaneous rapture of the "elect" who survived the tribulation period.
 The term "elect" is used to represent (1) chosen, and/or (2) holy people committed (by their free will) to Jesus Christ.
 The terms elect, election and chosen are used many times in the Bible and applied in several different ways.
 The Bible even mentions some angels as "elect" (1 Timothy 5:21)."But in those days, after that tribulation, the sun will be darkened and the moon will not give its light, and the stars will be falling from heaven, and the powers that are in the heavens will be shaken.
 Then they will see the son of man coming in clouds with great power and glory.
 And then He will send forth the angels, and will gather together His elect from the four winds, from the farthest end of the earth to the farthest end of heaven."
 Mark 13:24-27

 We can agree the passages in Mark 13:24-27 describe the Second Coming of Jesus with angels gathering the "elect" after the tribulation period.
-The understanding of who are the "elect" is an important lesson.
+The understanding of who are the "elect" is important to grasp.
 Who are the "elect," and why are they gathered (Greek: epistrpho) by angels instead of being caught up/raptured (Greek: harpazo) to Jesus?
 The answers are given to us in those passages.
-The elect here are those new believers (left behind after the rapture) alive on earth who survived the tribulation period, still in their natural physical bodies.
-If the elect are raptured at this time (Second Coming) then no one would be left to populate the earth during the new millennium which is not what those passages describe!
+The elect mentioned here are those new believers (left behind after the rapture) alive on earth who survived the tribulation period, still in their natural physical bodies.
+If the elect are raptured at this time (Second Coming) then no one would be left to populate the earth during the new millennium which are not what those passages describe.

 The Lord is returning with angels needed to gather and separate the elect (sheep) from the evildoers (goats) who are scattered all over the earth.
 There is no mention of a resurrection, being caught up, raptured or translated in the verses above.
 Angels don't resurrect people when they gather them for judgment.

 Those who would argue that the rapture is described in the above passages are misinterpreting the depicted events, and/or ignoring other passages regarding the rapture.
-Let's briefly look at examples showing why the above passages can't be describing a rapture event:
+Let's briefly look at examples showing why Matthew 24:29-31 and Mark 13:24-27 can't be describing a rapture event:

 Those passages describe the persecution of the elect during the tribulation period—not the Church which has already been raptured.
 Again, the elect are those tribulation Saints (millions of whom will be Jews) who have chosen to follow Jesus Christ and reject the Antichrist.
 Scholars note that other passages describe those events as being attributed to the Jews firstly (generations of Abraham's descendants), the time of Jacob's [Israel's] trouble:"Then they will deliver you up to tribulation, and put you to death; and you will be hated by all nations for my name's sake.
 And then many will fall away, and betray one another, and hate one another.
 And many false prophets will arise and lead many astray.
 And because wickedness is multiplied, most men's love will grow cold.
 But he who endures to the end will be saved."
 Matthew 24:9-13